pistolphat/Project-1-Trivia-of-Exotic-Fruits/README.md

 * HTML / CSS / JavaScript

 ## Contributions Guidelines
-* Any star-programmer is able to contribute and making a working logic.
+* Any available programmer is able to contribute and make a matching function.
 Being able to compare and score based on your matches would be very helpful.

-## Thank you for reading.
+#### Thank you for reading.